bobbimanners/Foenixcorn/README.md

 - The Foenixcorn MOS must call out to code in a different bank in order to do I/O.

+### Loader

+Must relocate as follows:
+- Up to 16KB of Foenixcorn MOS to physical blocks $16, $17.
+- Acorn language ROM to physical blocks $14, $15.
+- 'Persistent code block' to physical block $08.

 ### Scaffolding

 Things we will need: